phillipgalbraith/feastPlanner/README.md

 In the version deployed online there is no login functionality

+# Firebase
+Make sure the development machine has firebase tools firebase.google.com npm install -g firebase-tools firebase login

+## Starting a Firebase Project
+firebase init
+configured to run from a "./build" using "npm run build"

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).